Need A Same-Day Emergency Appointment? Contact Us Now!

 Bitten Lip or Tongue

-If your child has a bitten lip or tongue severe enough to cause bleeding, clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce or avoid swelling.
-Give us a call to help determine how serious the bite is.
+If your child bites their lip or tongue and it’s bleeding, start by cleaning the area gently with water.
+Then, press a cold, wet towel or washcloth firmly against the area to ease swelling.
+Give us a call to discuss the injury and figure out if your child needs further treatment.

 Broken, Chipped, or Fractured Tooth